garamond13/ReShade-shaders/README.md

 **UpgradeRenderTargets**
 Upgrades render targets to higher precision formats.

-**AccurateFPSLimiter**
-An accurate FPS limiter.
+**BFBC2GraphicalUpgrade**
+Graphical upgrade for Battlefield: Bad Company 2.
+See Addons/BFBC2GraphicalUpgrade for details.

 **BioshockGraphicalUpgrade**
 Graphical upgrade for Bioshock.
 See Addons/BioshockGraphicalUpgrade for details.

+**DiscoElysiumGraphicalUpgrade**
+Graphical upgrade for Disco Elysium.
+See Addons/DiscoElysiumGraphicalUpgrade for details.

 **FarCry2GraphicalUpgrade**
 Graphical upgrade for Far Cry 2.
 See Addons/FarCry2GraphicalUpgrade for details.

-**BFBC2GraphicalUpgrade**
-Graphical upgrade for Battlefield: Bad Company 2.
-See Addons/BFBC2GraphicalUpgrade for details.

 **GrisGraphicalUpgrade**
 Graphical upgrade for Gris.
 See Addons/GrisGraphicalUpgrade for details.

-**DiscoElysiumGraphicalUpgrade**
-Graphical upgrade for Disco Elysium.
-See Addons/DiscoElysiumGraphicalUpgrade for details.

 **HadesGraphicalUpgrade**
 Graphical upgrade for Hades.
 See Addons/HadesGraphicalUpgrade for details.